Skip to main content

 All costs including professional service

-AED equivalents of the USD 80 government fee depend on the USD/AED exchange rate applied by your card issuer at the time of payment.
+AED equivalents of the USD 80.90 eVisa government fee depend on the USD/AED exchange rate applied by your card issuer at the time of payment.
+This breakdown is for the eVisa route (US/Canada/Australia); consular-sticker applicants pay the embassy's reciprocity-based fee instead (see below).
 OraVisa service fees vary by complexity — contact us for a personalised quote.
-The government fee is always paid separately by the applicant directly to the Brazilian portal.
+The government/consular fee is always paid separately by the applicant.

 One important note for Dubai residents: travel insurance for Brazil is not merely a formality.
 Brazil's healthcare system outside major tourist areas can be limited, and emergency medical treatment in private hospitals is expensive.
 OraVisa recommends a travel insurance policy with a minimum of USD 50,000 medical coverage for Brazil trips, particularly if you plan to travel to remote areas such as the Amazon.

-Brazil's e-Visa is among the faster long-haul visa options available from Dubai.
-Most complete, accurate applications are processed within 24 to 72 hours.
-However, processing times can vary depending on the time of year, application volumes, and whether your application requires any manual review.
+Brazil's eVisa (for US, Canadian and Australian citizens) is among the faster long-haul options from Dubai.
+Official processing is up to 10 working days, though many complete, accurate applications are approved faster.
+Processing times vary with the time of year, application volumes, and whether your application needs manual review.

 Brazil e-Visa Processing Time from Dubai (2026)